ibm-messaging/mq-container-mft/archive/mft-containers/README.md

     docker exec -ti <AGENTDEST-container-id> bash -c "cat /tmp/transfer.txt"
     ```
     **Note:** If the output of above command is *Hello World*, that confirms file transfer is complete and successful.

 ---
-### CPU and Memory recommendations

-1. If you want limit the number of CPUs for your container running agent, then you must specify a minimum of 1 CPU.
-Using lesser CPU may cause problems when running transfers or running any MFT commands in the container.
-2. It is recommended to specify memory size of 1 giga bytes for agent container.
-Agent will use JVM heap size based on the memory specified for the container.
-   The following example specifies 1 cpu and 1g memory for the container.
-    ```
-	docker run --cpus 1 --memory="1g" --mount type=volume,source=mftdata,target=/mftdata -e AGENT_CONFIG_FILE="/mftdata/agentconfigsrc.json" -d --name=AGENTSRC mftagentredist
-    ```

----
 ### Conclusion